Ministers believe lockdown more likely as modelling ‘points to 1,000 daily deaths’

 Downing Street is publicly resisting calls to impose further Covid restrictions as the variant continues its rapid spread throughout the population, though it’s understood a number of ministers now believe harsher measures than those currently in place are required.

 One senior official said there were mounting fears in No 10 that a fourth lockdown will be required to combat Omicron and prevent hospitalisations and deaths from surging.
-Another said it was “unlikely” that, based on the emerging data, that Christmas will be normal.
+Another said it was “unlikely”, based on the emerging data, that Christmas will be normal.
+The Times reports that plans are now being drawn up for a two-week “circuit breaker” after 25 December.

 A Cobra meeting will be held over the weekend with the devolved administrations to discuss the response to Omicron, Downing Street has said.